pyglet/pyglet/doc/programming_guide/input.rst

         # do something

-Controllers subclass :py:class:`~pyglet.event.EventDispatcher`, and will dispatch a variety of events whenever the inputs change.
+Alternatively, since Controllers subclass :py:class:`~pyglet.event.EventDispatcher`, they will dispatch a variety of events whenever the inputs change.
 You can set up handlers to receive whichever inputs you are interested in.
 Event handling is the recommended way to handle input, since it reduces the chance of "missed" button presses due to slow polling.
 The following events are defined:

     .. list-table::
         :header-rows: 1